March 31, 2017

 The 2017 Panhandle Fire Relief group is headquartered in Amarillo, Texas and is assisting the extension offices in several states.
 “We have activated to support their work, their request was simple.
 Help us keep those trucks moving.
 We need fuel.”

-In the end it’s neighbor helping neighbor and sometimes that neighbor is right next door, or 1,000 miles away.
+In the end, it’s neighbor helping neighbor and sometimes that neighbor is right next door, or 1,000 miles away.
 We are honored to provide support.
-You too can help support their efforts.